Albert Margai: Minister of Finance

 Margai was appointed Minister of Finance of Sierra Leone in 1962.
 In 1964, Margai changed Sierra Leone's currency from the British West African pound to the leone, a decimal legal tender roughly equivalent to half a pound sterling at the time.
 He also founded the Bank of Sierra Leone and made it the national central bank.

 Premiership and public image

 Sir Albert Margai was made Prime Minister on 29 April 1964.

 He was highly criticized during his tenure.
 He had a penchant for extravagant pageantry and was accused of corruption and of a policy of affirmative action in favor of the Mende tribe.
 The tantrum-prone Prime Minister was nicknamed "Akpata", a Mende word meaning "our wild, fat man".
 Margai was also nicknamed "Big Albert" and "African Albert".

-Sir Albert Margai took power and sought to make the army homogeneously Mende.

-He also endeavoured to change Sierra Leone from a democracy to a one-party state.
+Sir Albert Margai to also endeavoured to change Sierra Leone from a democracy to a one-party state.